Desi Boyz

-Desi Boyz is a 2011 Indian Hindi-language romantic comedy film directed by debutant Rohit Dhawan, son of director David Dhawan.
-The film stars Akshay Kumar, John Abraham, Deepika Padukone and Chitrangada Singh in lead roles while Sanjay Dutt features in an extended cameo.
+Desi Boyz is a 2011 Indian Hindi-language romantic comedy film directed by debutant Rohit Dhawan, the son of director David Dhawan.
+The film stars Akshay Kumar, John Abraham, Deepika Padukone, and Chitrangada Singh with Sanjay Dutt in a guest appearance.

-The film was released on 25 November 2011, and received a mixed response from critics and was declared an average at the box office.
+The film was released on 25 November 2011, and received mixed reviews from critics, emerging as a moderate success at the box-office.

 Plot

 The story follows two friends and roommates, the Gujarati rebel Jignesh 'Jerry' Patel and clean simpleton Nikhil 'Nick' Mathur, who live in London.
-Jerry does odd jobs for a living as he is an undergraduate but Nick has a white-collar job.
+Jerry does odd jobs for a living as an undergraduate, while Nick has a white-collar job.
 However, both find themselves jobless due to the economic downturn.
 Jerry has a school-age nephew named Veer whom he looks after, as the child has lost his parents.
-Nick intends to marry his girlfriend, Radhika Awasthi, who dreams of a lovely wedding, a great honeymoon and a wonderful house to live in after marriage.
+Nick intends to marry his girlfriend, Radhika Awasthi, who dreams of a lovely wedding, a great honeymoon, and a wonderful house to live in after marriage.

-Out of a job, Jerry finds it difficult to even pay Veer's school fees because of which the government is on the verge of giving Veer's custody to a foster family.
+Out of a job, Jerry finds it difficult even to pay Veer's school fees, which is why the government is on the verge of giving Veer custody to a foster family.
 Nick fears he won't be able to fulfill the dreams of his to-be wife.
-It is to tide over the difficult times that Jerry and Nick turn to the oddest profession in the world as they become escorts for a company owned by one Mr. Khalnayak, fulfilling the fantasies of girls and ladies.
+It is to tide over the difficult times that Jerry and Nick turn to the oldest profession in the world as they become escorts for a company owned by one Mr. Khalnayak, fulfilling the fantasies of girls and ladies.
 Nonetheless, once their covers are blown, the ill-fated happens: Jerry is unable to prevent Veer from being sent to a foster home, and Nick loses Radhika when she learns of what he has been up to while she is away in India.
-Frustrated, Nick blames Jerry for forcing him into the profession and asks him to move out of his house and life.
+Frustrated, Nick blames Jerry for forcing him into the profession and asks him to move out of his house and life, thus causing a rift in their friendship.